MicrosoftDocs/powerapps-docs/articles/functions/working-with-variables.md

 - You create and set collections by using the **[ClearCollect](function-clear-collect-clearcollect.md)** function.
 You can use the **[Collect](function-clear-collect-clearcollect.md)** function instead, but it will effectively require another variable instead of replacing the old one.
 - A collection is a data source and, therefore, a table.
 To access a single value stored in a collection, use the **[First](function-first-last.md)** function, and extract one property from the resulting record.
 If you used a single value with **[ClearCollect](function-clear-collect-clearcollect.md)**, this will be the **Value** property, as in this example:<br>**First( VariableName )!Value**
-- Collections can be accessed from any formula in the PowerApp, on any screen.
+- Collections can be accessed from any formula in the app, on any screen.
-- When a PowerApp ends, all of its collections are emptied.
+- When an app ends, all of its collections are emptied.

 Let's recreate our adding machine using a collection: